 4. Production may hinder:

 Though the production during a certain number of employees’ absence will not be stopped, the rate of production will certainly be affected as the original work of the training undergoing employees will be shared amongst the others which mean there is an extra load of work for them, which will lead to a stunted production.

 Advantages of ‘On the Job’ Training:

 The training that is involved with this method can either be formal or informal.
-Also, in certain cases an highly experienced employee will assist a new comer in learning the tactics that are needed in the field required.
+Also, in certain cases, a highly experienced employee will assist a newcomer in learning the tactics that are needed in the field required.

 Also, a number of prescriptive and precise working program courses are available that teaches the needs in a concise manner.
-A typical ‘on the method’ training involved demonstration which will be followed by coaching and learning the alternative job rotation methods along with the projects that are currently outsourced to the company.
-The employee is given specific job based instructions and manuals and they need to practice these under the able direction of a more experienced and qualified staff.
+A typical on the job training involved demonstration which will be followed by coaching and learning the alternative job rotation methods along with the projects that are currently outsourced to the company.
+The employee is given specific job-based instructions and manuals and they need to practice these under the able direction of more experienced and qualified staff.

 Besides, on-the-job training makes sure that the employee is both working and learning simultaneously.
 This leads them to be further self-motivated and talented from a monetary perspective of the company, it’s an extremely cost effectual method of imparting knowledge and also skills that are according to the company’s wants and desires.

 Yes, the training process that is involved with this method is quite simple to understand as it particularly only focuses on the company.
 It can be learned through the experimentation process itself and doesn’t need a formal classroom structure coupled with teachers for training.

 As there are no formal training companies and trainees needed, the most are cost beneficial and save the time of teaching the employees.